+Amber/Red Ale:

-Amber/Red Ale: This is a brewer's designation, though some of these beers trace their origins to Irish or Scottish styles.
-There is no IBU cutoff and we set a limit of ABV<=6.5%.
+This is a brewer's designation, though some of these beers trace their origins to Irish or Scottish styles.
+There is no IBU cutoff and ABV must be 6.5% or less.
 Beers above this limit should be placed in Imperial Amber/Red Ale (above) or, if preferred, Strong Ale (a category in our winter competition).

+Bitter/ESB:

-Bitter/ESB: Pale ales brewed with some aspect of the English tradition such as English hop or malt varieties (e.g., East Kent Goldings or Fuggles hop, Maris Otter malt) or alteration of water characteristics, etc. ABV must be 6.5% or less.
+Pale ales brewed with some aspect of the English tradition such as English hop or malt varieties (e.g., East Kent Goldings or Fuggles hop, Maris Otter malt) or alteration of water characteristics, etc. ABV must be 6.5% or less.
 If higher, the beer should be placed in our IPA category (above) or Strong Ale (a category in our winter competition).

-Kolsch/Cream/Gold Ale: Gold-colored ale, potentially undergoing cold maturation like a lager, typically lower bitterness than pale ales or IPSA.
+Kolsch/Cream/Gold Ale: Gold-colored ale, potentially undergoing cold maturation like a lager, typically lower bitterness than pale ale or IPA.
 ABV must be 6.5% or less.
 If higher, the beer should be placed in pale ale or IPA (above) or Strong Ale (in our winter competition).